borgbackup/borg/docs/installation.rst

 - **dist package** - easy and fast, needs a distribution and platform specific binary package (for your Linux/*BSD/OS X/... distribution).
+- **pyinstaller binary** - easy and fast, we provide a ready-to-use binary file that just works on the supported platforms
 - **wheel** - easy and fast, needs a platform specific borgbackup binary wheel, which matches your platform [OS and CPU]).
 - **pypi** - installing a source package from pypi needs more installation steps